 His current projects include working on a new composition, Sound Essence, for jazz quartet and Indonesian gamelan orchestra.
 He is also developing a new concept of a multi-sensory performance event where he will be collaborating with a fabric artist, chef, botanist, and technologists to create a novel concert where the audience will be presented music paired with related simultaneous experiences in all the senses – touch, smell, sight, and taste.

 In 2021 he began working on writing a book of essays about music which will be published later this year by Fomite Press.
 These essays offer Michael Arnowitt’s insights about moments in his favorite pieces of piano and orchestral music along with anecdotes from his life as a touring concert pianist.

 The internationally-known flutist and composer Louis Moyse said while in his 90’s:

 “During my long musical career, I have met few really great artists in the various disciplines of the field and I am very pleased to name Michael Arnowitt, pianist and musician as one of them.
 He expresses his art on the highest level.
 I have great respect for his interpretations and his way to communicate to any audience his feelings through his love for music.”

-Michael Arnowitt was born in Boston, Massachusetts and has lived in Montpelier, Vermont since 1983.
-Starting in 1997, he has maintained a web-site at http://www.mapiano.com/ which contains a number of his essays on musical topics.
-He can be found on Twitter at Piano_MA.
+Since 1997, Michael Arnowitt has maintained a website at www.MAPiano.com which contains a number of his writings on musical topics.
+He can be found on Facebook under his name and on Twitter at @Piano_MA.